jweissman/orsino/playtesting.md

 [ ] Autoplay doesn't seem to preserve character levels between modules??
 ---
 [ ] Display healing item names used during rest
+[ ] NPCs with wildtype aspect shouldn't have that as part of their name [ ] AI heuristic scoring for disable devices (AI thieves should favor disable if there's a non-disabled device etc) [ ] Show mechanical descriptions of all statuses/auras/traits (not just flavor) [ ] Impose max summons cap for wizards (1 at level 1, growing slowly) [ ] Summon undead doesn't seem to summon appropriate races for the given dungeon [ ] Remove auras at end of combat
+[ ] Some kind of temp hp/buffer for glass cannons
+[ ] A dispelling buffer would be amazing too?

 ## Fixed
 [x] Temple/shrine to local deity to get a blessing